rzzzwilson/DigitalVFO/README.rst

 Interface
 =========

-I don't need a lot of functionality in this VFO, I just want:
+I don't need a lot of functionality in this VFO, I just want to:

-* Able to set a frequency from 1.000000Mz to 30.000000MHz with steps down to 1Hz
+* set a frequency from 1.000000Mz to 30.000000MHz with steps down to 1Hz
-* Able to save and restore a number of frequencies
+* save and restore a number of frequencies

 It should be possible to do all this with an interface made up of: